marbetschar/marco.betschart.name/areas/linux-desktop/install-oracle-sql-developer.md

 sudo ln -s /opt/sqldeveloper/sqldeveloper.sh /usr/local/bin/sqldeveloper
 ```

+## Integrate

-Then we need to update the `sqldeveloper.sh` file, to allow execution from any directory:
+We need to update the `sqldeveloper.sh` file, to allow execution from any directory:

 ```diff
 #!/bin/bash